-In August 2009, the Company's Board of Directors approved the adoption of the 2009 Equity Incentive Plan ("the 2009 Plan").
+In August 2009, the Board approved the adoption of the 2009 Equity Incentive Plan ("the 2009 Plan").
 The 2009 Plan was initiated to encourage and enable employees, directors and consultants of the Company to acquire and retain a proprietary interest in the Company by ownership of its common stock.
-A total of 6,166,666 of the authorized shares of the Company's common stock may be subject to, or issued pursuant to, the terms of the plan.
-As of June 30, 2023 and December 31, 2022, no shares were available for grant under the 2009 plan.
+A total of 6,166,666 of the authorized shares of the Company's common stock may be subject to, or issued pursuant to, the terms of the 2009 Plan.
+As of June 30, 2024, no shares were available for grant under the 2009 Plan.

-In September 2018, the Company's Board of Directors approved the adoption of the 2019 Equity Incentive Plan ("the 2019 Plan").
+In September 2018, the Board approved the adoption of the 2019 Equity Incentive Plan ("the 2019 Plan").
 The 2019 Plan was initiated to encourage and enable employees, directors and consultants of the Company to acquire and retain a proprietary interest in the Company by ownership of its common stock.
-The 2019 Plan allows for the following types of awards: (i) Incentive Stock Options; (ii) Nonstatutory Stock Options; (iii) Stock Appreciation Rights; (iv) Restricted Stock Awards; (v) Restricted Stock Unit Awards; (vi) Other Stock Awards.
+The 2019 Plan allows for the following types of awards: (i) incentive stock options ("ISOs"); (ii) nonstatutory stock options ("NSOs"); (iii) stock appreciation rights; (iv) restricted stock awards; (v) restricted stock unit awards ("RSUs"); (vi) other stock awards.
 The maximum number of shares of our common stock that may be issued under our 2019 Plan is 2,059,073 shares.
-Outstanding stock awards granted under the 2009 Plan that (i) expire or terminate for any reason prior to exercise or settlement; (ii) are forfeited because of failure to meet a contingency or condition required to vest such shares or otherwise return to us; or (iii) are required or withheld (or not issued) to satisfy a tax withholding obligation in connection with an award or to satisfy the purchase price or exercise price of a stock award can be added to the authorized shares as Returning Shares, not to exceed 3,774,260 shares.
+Outstanding stock awards granted under the 2009 Plan that (i) expire or terminate for any reason prior to exercise or settlement; (ii) are forfeited because of failure to meet a contingency or condition required to vest such shares or otherwise return to us; or (iii) are required or withheld (or not issued) to satisfy a tax withholding obligation in connection with an award or to satisfy the purchase price or exercise price of a stock award can be added to the authorized shares as returning shares, not to exceed 3,774,260 shares.
 The maximum number of shares of our common stock under our 2019 Plan that may be issued is 5,833,333 shares.
-As of June 30, 2023, a total of 1,632,314 shares were available for grant under the 2019 plan, and a total of 2,686,500 were available for grant under the 2022 plan.
+As of June 30, 2024, a total of 1,632,314 shares were available for grant under the 2019 Plan.